Wednesday Photo: “Yielding like ice about to melt”—The altar in the Cambridge Unitarian Church in late evening sun

 Hesitant,

-Like respecting one’s neighbors.
+Like respecting one’s neighbours.

 Polite,